Neural Directional Filtering Using a Compact Microphone Array: Proposed Method

 \subsubsection{Training simulation for reverberant environment}

-First, we randomly select $N$ \acp{DOA} (for the $N$ speech sources) from $P$ candidate source \acp{DOA}.
-The source positions are then obtained by combining the $N$ \acp{DOA} with $N$ random source-array distances.
-The sources and the array lie in the room's $x$-$y$ plane.
-Secondly, we define a room with a random size and a random reverberation time.
-Thirdly, we randomly place the source-array setup in the room as described in Sec.\ref{sssec:setting_rvb}.
+First, we randomly select $N$ \acp{DOA} for the $N$ sources from $P$ candidate source \acp{DOA}.
+To obtain a source-array setup, each source has a random source-array distance.
+Second, we define a room with a random size and a random reverberation time.
+Third, we randomly place the source-array setup in the room described in Sec.\ref{sssec:setting_rvb}.
+The source-array setup lies in the room's $x$-$y$ plane.
 Lastly, based on the current positions of the microphones and sources, we generate the corresponding \acp{RIR} and compute the microphone signals.